 Students who believe they will need classroom accommodations to participate fully in the activities inherent in their academic programs at Southern Seminary or Boyce College should make those needs known as early as possible, preferably as soon as they have received notification of acceptance.

 Requests should be made to the Manager of Disability Services and must be accompanied by documentation of the student’s disability, including suggested accommodations, completed by an appropriate professional.
 NOTE: The school does not provide diagnoses of learning disabilities, learning differences or educational therapies.

-Services are provided on an individual basis according to documentation provided by the student, tailored to individual needs, and may include, but are not limited to the following:
+Services are provided on an individual basis according to documentation provided by the student, tailored to individual needs, and may include:

 - Notification letters to professors.

 - Quiet room in which to take examinations.